Pintupi: History

 Inhabiting a very remote part of Australia, the Pintupi were among the last Aboriginal Australians to leave their traditional lifestyle.
 For many, this occurred as a result of the Blue Streak missile tests which began in the 1960s.
 As these missiles would have a trajectory landing in the desert areas known to still be inhabited, government officials decided that these people should be relocated.
 A number of trips were made to the area and Aboriginal people were located and moved (or encouraged to move) into one of the settlements on the eastern fringe of the desert, such as Haasts Bluff, Hermannsburg and Papunya.
 As a result of different people leaving the desert at different times and in different directions, Pintupi have wound up living at a variety of communities around the edge of the desert, including Warburton, Kaltukatjara (formerly known as Docker River), Balgo and Mulan, but the majority reside at the major Pintupi communities of Kintore, Kiwirrkura and Papunya.

 In the 1960s, the Menzies Liberal government forced the removal of traditional-living Pintupi to settlements east of their country, closer to Alice Springs.
 The government argued that they were not ready to live in modern society and needed to be re-educated before assimilation into white society.
 In practice, this meant relocation from their traditional lands and suppression of their language, art and culture.

 This policy also involved the forced removal of thousands of Aboriginal children from their parents and their dispersal into government or religious institutions or foster care (see Stolen Generation).

 At Papunya, a government settlement, Pintupi mixed with Warlpiri, Arrernte, Anmatyerre and Luritja language groups, but formed the largest language group.
 Conditions were so bad that 129 people, or almost one-sixth of the residents, died of treatable diseases such as hepatitis, meningitis and encephalitis between 1962 and 1966.

 Pintupi kinship

-In common with neighbouring groups, such as the Warlpiri, the Pintupi have a complex kinship system, with eight different kin groups, made more so by distinct prefixes for male and female skin names; "Tj" for males, "N" for females:
+In common with neighbouring groups, such as the Warlpiri, the Pintupi have a complex kinship system, with eight different kin groups, made more so by distinct prefixes for male and female skin names, "Tj" for males and "N" for females.

+The Pintupi refer to places and their attached dreaming stories by the skin names of their owners or ancestral heroes which passed through the area.
+This is done to both record the stories of Dreamtime figures and keep record of the complex Pintupi kinship structure.